yonasBSD/ternfs/README.md

 We also want to be able to restore deleted files or directories, using a configurable "permanent deletion" policy.

-Finally, TernFS can be replicated to multiple data centres to make it resilient to data centre loss, with each data centre storing the whole TernFS data set.
+Finally, we want to have the option to replicate TernFS to multiple regions, to remove the any single data centre as a point of failure.

 ## Components